All Episodes

 And that's what I would say they thought they were doing with this.

-They were healing the world, and in their mind the world needed to be healed from this scourge of of Gentile Christianity.
+And in their mind, the world needed to be healed from this scourge of Gentile Christianity.

-I mean For the Antichrist.
+For the Antichrist.

 Do they call him the Antichrist?

-And they uh I've never heard of him.
+And they've never heard of him.

-Yeah, don't get it wrong.
+Yeah, I don't get it wrong.

 No, no, no.

-Armilis is basically a Christian emperor figure who the Jews believe will achieve a sort of extraordinary power and persecute them, which in many ways you could say all of the Christian emperors, specifically Tsar Nicholas II and these other Roman emperors that were no friend to Judaism fulfilled this role.
+Armilis is basically a Christian emperor figure who the Jews believe will achieve a sort of extraordinary power and persecute them, which in many ways you could say all of the Christian emperors, specifically Tsar Nicholas II and these other Roman emperors that were no friend to Judaism, fulfilled this role.

-I actually believe that, and we don't have time on this show, it'll maybe be a future show I've talked to you about St. John Vitatsis, the Marble Emperor whose relics beneath Constantinople.
+I actually believe that, and we don't have time on this show, it will maybe be a future show, I've talked to you about St. John Vitatsis, the marble emperor, whose relics beneath Constantinople, he's asleep and he's going to emerge.

-I believe that actually personally I believe that will occur when the Russians take Constantinople.
+I believe that actually, personally, I believe that will occur when the Russians take Constantinople.

-And it's said that he will sort of restore an empire and there will be a Christian golden age before the time of Antichrist when the gospel will be preached to all four corners of the world, and then the Antichrist will actually kill him.
+And it's said that he will sort of restore an empire and there will be a Christian golden age before the time of Antichrist when the gospel will be preached to all four corners of the world.

-And this is what it's I mean, the belief destruction of Armilus uh is the ultimate victory of the Jewish Messiah in the Messianic Age.
+The belief destruction of Armilis is the ultimate victory of the Jewish Messiah in the Messianic age.

 That's Jewish eschatology.

-So in many ways the Jews are anticipating a Christian revival that will then be stamped out by their Messiah.
+So in many ways, the Jews are anticipating a Christian revival that will then be stamped out by their Messiah.

-And of course their Messiah we know to be the Antichrist.
+And of course, their Messiah we know to be the Antichrist.

-They think they're well good and evil isn't really a thing for them.
+Well, good and evil isn't really a thing for them.

 They think they're the chosen people, and the chosen people win.

-And so that's where that's where this comes from.
+And so that's where this comes from.

-It talks about how you know we c we are slaves to them, how they can kill us with impunity, how I mean, in the Talmud it talks about that you can engage in sexual activity with a three-year-old Gentile girl.
+I mean, in the Talmud, it talks about that you can engage in sexual activity with a three-year-old Gentile girl.

-I mean, it's except sorry to sorry to diss one of your heroes.
+Except, sorry to diss one of your heroes.

 So didn't they just say that you're just making this stuff up?

-I would cherry picking.
+I would cherry-picking.

-And I would never claim to say that the average Jewish person you would meet even would even know about this, of course.
+And I would never claim to say that the average Jewish person you would meet would even know about this, of course.

-But one thing we love about Christianity is that there's at least it does its best to not have an esoteric, exoteric component.
+But one thing we love about Christianity is that there's, at least it does its best to not have an esoteric, exoteric component.

 It's open to all.